revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-6. What is your understanding about stream pipelining?
+6.What is your understanding about stream pipelining?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-It is the process of chaining different operations together.
-It accomplishes this function by dividing stream operations into two categories, intermediate operation, and terminal operations.
+It is the process of chaining different operations together.It accomplishes this function by dividing stream operations into two categories, intermediate operation, and terminal operations.

 </blockquote>
 </details>

 ---

-7. Can you create your own functional interface?
+7.Can you create your own functional interface?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)